ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

     ## 5 AHY   U Kamloops, BC -120.3658 50.67057
     ## 6 AHY   U Kamloops, BC -120.3658 50.67057

-Each observation reflects a moment when the bird in question was detected by an RFID-enabled feeder.
-These observations are on the scale of seconds to minutes, but our temperature data is hourly.
+Each observation reflects a moment when the bird in question was detected at a feeder.

-We can use linear interpolation on our temperature data to line up temperature with these observations.

-First let's find the nearest weather station for the same date range:
+First, let's find the nearest weather station for the same date range:

 ``` r
 stations_search(coords = f[1, c("lat", "lon")], interval = "hour") %>%